PranavAmarnath/PranavAmarnath/README.md

 - 🔭 I’m currently working on different small projects under the "Secres" brand.
 - 🌱 I’m currently learning Android (Mobile)
-- 💬 Ask me about Java, AWT/Swing/JavaFX (Desktop), Vaadin Flow/Spring Boot (Web)
+- 💬 Ask me about Java, AWT/Swing/JavaFX (Desktop), Vaadin Flow/Spring Boot (Web), Python, Matplotlib/NumPy/Pandas (Data Science)
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I have no idea when/where I came up with the "Secres" brand, but I've used it ever since.
 It is not an acronym.